-^{}There are 30 Project Based Vouchers within the Tule Vista Project; the ability to allocate these vouchers was essential in the feasibility to develop the project.
+\There are 30 Project Based Vouchers within the Tule Vista Project; along with the proposed 65 Project- Based Vouchers and 15 Project-Based Vouchers in the Myrtle Ave.
+Senior Apartments and 627 S. Fulgham Projects.
+The ability to allocate these vouchers was essential in the feasibility to develop the project.
 Although, they are counted in the total number of MTW Financed Units, they are not counted in property based local, non-traditional category on pg.
-6. Per HUD's request, Project Based Vouchers are counted in the Federal MTW Voucher Category on pg.
-5.
+6. Per HUD's request, Project Based Vouchers are counted in the Federal MTW Voucher Category on pg.5.